 If you have a problem that requires immediate attention you should call a local podiatrist or go to an urgent care facility.
 Examples of foot care emergencies might be; a) signs of infection such as redness, pain or drainage b) a broken toe c) painful ingrown toenail.

-If you had an appointment and it was cancelled someone from the Fit Program will contact you to reschedule your appointment.
 If you are waiting to sign up for the Fit Feet Program there are some things you can do in advance.
 You can find information about the program on the website.
 You will need to get written permission from your doctor to be seen at the Fit Feet Clinic.
 You can download a permission sheet to send to your doctor and ask him to fax it back to the Senior Center.
 This will expedite setting up the initial appointment once the clinic reopens.